 India, as a country with an ancient civilization, is an unquestionably attractive destination for every traveler.
 However, India is also a country with multiple nationalities, religions and cultures.
-According to statistics, near 99% Indian are religious believer (about 80% Hindu, 14% Muslim, 2% Christian, 2% Sikhism, 2% others).
-That is to say that travelers need to pay attention to some religious cultures and traditions in India.
+According to statistics, nearly 99% Indian are religious believers (about 80% Hindu, 14% Muslim, 2% Christian, 2% Sikhism, 2% others).
+So, travelers need to pay attention to some religious cultures and traditions in India.
 For a better experience, this article will list eight things you need to focus on in India.

 Due to the Muslim culture, the left hand is usually considered as the symbol of uncleanness.
-Especially in the south of India, many people are used to clean themselves by left hand after using the toilet.
-Therefore, as a traveler, you need to pay attention to your left hands in different occasions, for example, avoid touching, shaking hand, contacting with the food or handing over anything to others by your left hand.
-Left-hander does not have to worry too much about it, let them know and avoid using right hand to repeat the previous steps.
+Especially in the south of India, many people are used to cleaning themselves by left hand after using the toilet.
+Therefore, as a traveler, you need to pay attention to your left hand in different situations, for example, avoid touching someone, shaking hands, contacting with food or handing anything to others by your left hand.
+Left-handers do not have to worry too much about this; let them know and few will take offense.

-According to traditional cultures of Hinduism, the head is treated as the most sacred and sensitive part for one person; the foot is identified as the lousy part of body.
-Touching other people's head or foot randomly will be deemed as an improper behavior.
-Especially for kids, this behavior will be considered as malicious injury.
+According to traditional cultures of Hinduism, the head is treated as the most sacred and sensitive part of a person; the foot is identified as the worst part of body.
+Touching other people's heads or feet will be deemed as an improper behavior.
+Especially with kids, this behavior will be considered by some as malicious injury.

 3.Cattle & Zebu

-The cattle plays an important role in the history of Hinduism, the zebu is treated as a holy symbol (In Indian legend, zebu serves as the mount to the god).
-Because of economic interests and consumer trend, Indian demand for beef is increase year by year, but tourists still would better to avoid eating and using the products made with cattle or bull parts.
+Cattle play an important role in the history of Hinduism and the zebu is treated as a holy symbol (In Indian legend, the zebu serves as the mount for the gods).
+Because of economic interests and consumer trends, Indian demand for beef is increasing year by year, but tourists still would be better avoiding eating and using products made with cattle parts.
 Therefore, chicken, lamb or fish will be your best choices in India.

 Zube can be seen in many places of India